isomerpages/bca-peb/index.md

 notification: Please do not click on any links if you receive SMSes that appear to be from PEB.
 Please be assured that PEB will never ask or request for anyone’s personal details via SMS notifications and / or automated phone messages.
-For any queries / feedback, please email to registrar@peb.gov.sg.
+For any queries / feedback, please email to <a href="mailto:registrar@peb.gov">registrar@peb.gov.sg</a>.
 Government officials will <strong>NEVER</strong> ask you to transfer money or disclose bank log-in details over a phone call.
 Call the 24/7 ScamShield Helpline at 1799 if you are unsure if something is a scam.
 sections:
   - hero:
       title: <span style="color:red; font-size:72px">professional engineers board